 (b) the meter registers less than 5% in excess of the quantity that actually passes through it when tested, the licence holder is to pay the cost of the test.

-(4) The cost paid by the licence holder under subregulation (3)(b) is not to exceed the fee set out in Schedule 1.
+(4) The cost paid by the licence holder under subregulation (3)(b) is not to exceed the fee set out in Schedule 1 Part 1.

 45. Estimation where meter malfunctioned or amount not metered